NVIDIA/runx/README.md

 ## Run directory, logfiles

 runx has two level of experiment hierarchy: **experiments** and **runs**.
-An experiment correponds to a single yaml file, which may contain many runs.
+An `experiment` corresponds to a single yaml file, which may contain many `runs`.

-runx creates both a parent experiment directory and a unique output directory for each run.
+`runx` creates both a parent experiment directory and a unique subdirectory for each run.
 The name of the experiment directory is `LOGROOT/<experiment name>`, so in the example of sweep.yml, the experiment name is `sweep`, derived from the yaml filename.

+For example, this might be the directory structure for the sweep study:
 ```bash
 /home/logs
   sweep/